National Bank of Canada FI Makes New Investment in Stem, Inc. (NYSE:STEM)

 A number of other institutional investors and hedge funds have also recently added to or reduced their stakes in the business.
 Prentice Wealth Management LLC purchased a new position in Stem during the 3rd quarter worth $34,000.
 Raymond James Financial Services Advisors Inc. increased its holdings in Stem by 20.9% during the 3rd quarter.
 Raymond James Financial Services Advisors Inc. now owns 10,392 shares of the company’s stock worth $248,000 after purchasing an additional 1,795 shares during the period.
 Healthcare of Ontario Pension Plan Trust Fund increased its holdings in Stem by 97.8% during the 3rd quarter.
 Healthcare of Ontario Pension Plan Trust Fund now owns 4,083 shares of the company’s stock worth $98,000 after purchasing an additional 2,019 shares during the period.
 Point72 Hong Kong Ltd purchased a new position in Stem during the 3rd quarter worth $58,000.
 Finally, Royal Bank of Canada increased its holdings in Stem by 15.8% during the 3rd quarter.
 Royal Bank of Canada now owns 18,242 shares of the company’s stock worth $435,000 after purchasing an additional 2,491 shares during the period.
 Institutional investors own 43.99% of the company’s stock.

 Stem (NYSE:STEM – Get Rating) last posted its quarterly earnings data on Thursday, February 24th.
 The company reported ($0.23) earnings per share for the quarter.
 The business had revenue of $52.78 million during the quarter.
 Stem had a positive return on equity of 12.33% and a negative net margin of 79.46%.
-Research analysts predict that Stem, Inc. will post -0.73 EPS for the current year.
+On average, equities research analysts anticipate that Stem, Inc. will post -0.73 earnings per share for the current fiscal year.

-Several research analysts have commented on the company.
-Susquehanna Bancshares reduced their price objective on Stem from $35.00 to $25.00 in a report on Friday, February 25th.
+STEM has been the topic of a number of analyst reports.
+Susquehanna Bancshares cut their price target on Stem from $35.00 to $25.00 in a report on Friday, February 25th.
 Susquehanna cut their price target on Stem from $35.00 to $25.00 in a report on Friday, February 25th.
-Guggenheim initiated coverage on Stem in a report on Tuesday, March 22nd.
+Morgan Stanley initiated coverage on Stem in a report on Wednesday, March 23rd.
+They issued an “equal weight” rating and a $13.00 price target on the stock.
+Finally, Guggenheim initiated coverage on Stem in a report on Tuesday, March 22nd.
 They issued a “buy” rating and a $16.00 price target on the stock.
-Finally, Morgan Stanley initiated coverage on Stem in a report on Wednesday, March 23rd.
-They issued an “equal weight” rating and a $13.00 price target on the stock.
 One research analyst has rated the stock with a hold rating and six have assigned a buy rating to the company’s stock.
 According to MarketBeat, the stock currently has a consensus rating of “Buy” and an average price target of $28.00.

 Stem Company Profile (Get Rating)